 - Optimized adaptive brightness for the control panel

-Similar to the first units of the Xpeng G3, the 200+ units of the electric SUV in the second consignment should be destined to the Drammen port.
+Similar to the first units of the Xpeng G3, the 200+ units of the electric SUV in the second consignment were destined for the Drammen port.
 More than 4,000 people in the Nordic nation have shown interest in the brand, but there’s no word on the number of firm orders yet.
 The Chinese electric SUV costs NOK 358,000 (approx. $42,000) in the base ‘Smart’ trim and NOK 379,000 (approx. $45,000) in the top-end ‘Premium’ trim.

 Video Source: youtube.com/BjørnNyland

-The Xpeng G3 is much smaller than the VW ID.4 ($39,995 onwards).
-It has a single electric motor that converts electricity using energy obtained from a CATL-made 57.5 kWh (net) Lithium-ion battery pack.
+The Xpeng G3 is smaller than the VW ID.4 ($39,995 onwards).
+It has a single electric motor that draws energy from a CATL-made 57.5 kWh (net) Lithium-ion battery pack.
 The maximum power is 145 kW (194 hp) and the maximum torque is 300 Nm (221 Lb.-Ft.).
-The layout is front-wheel drive, and there’s no AWD option.
-In this drivetrain configuration, the maximum range achieved on a full charge is 451 km (WLTP), which converts to 280 miles.
+The layout is front-wheel drive, and there’s no AWD.
+In this configuration, the maximum range achieved on a full charge is 451 km (WLTP), which converts to 280 miles.

 Xpeng G3 vs. VW ID.4